-In its ruling Monday, the New Mexico Supreme Court said that its decision makes New Mexico the second state,
+In its ruling Monday, the New Mexico Supreme Court said that its decision makes New Mexico the second state, behind Tennessee, to hold gas stations liable for the drunk driving accidents of their customers.

 Under New Mexico law, it was already illegal to sell alcohol to an inebriated person or to supply a drunk with a vehicle to drive, the court pointed out.